Intention-Action Gap

 Academic origin

 The intention-behavior gap has been studied extensively in health psychology and behavioral science.
-Paschal Sheeran (2002) published a landmark meta-analysis in the British Journal of Social Psychology quantifying the gap.
+Paschal Sheeran (2002) published a landmark meta-analysis in the European Review of Social Psychology quantifying the gap.
 Gollwitzer (1999) proposed implementation intentions as a solution.
 The broader concept draws on the theory of planned behavior (Ajzen, 1991).

 Evolutionary origin